 Walt Disney World offers many great restaurants, including fantastic character dining experiences.
 However, for a two-day trip, you may consider skipping these.

-Of course, if your child has a favorite character or if you want to experience one of these restaurants, then you absolutely should do that.
+Of course, if your child has a favorite character or you want to experience one of these restaurants, you should absolutely do so.
 However, you can save time and money by choosing instead to eat at quick-service restaurants.

 The Walt Disney World My Disney Experience app offers mobile ordering, which you should use.
 With mobile ordering, you skip the queue and instead order and pay on the app.
 You'll get a return time, and you can just go to the mobile order area and pick up your food.